Skip to content

 In this article, we will address one of the most common questions among first-time home buyers in California: Is the earnest money deposit refundable?

-When you make an offer on a home in California, you will typically be asked to put down an earnest money deposit.
-It serves as a good faith gesture that shows the seller you are serious about buying the home.
+When you make an offer on a home in California, you will have the option to put down an earnest money deposit.
+It serves as a good faith gesture to show the seller you are serious about buying the home.

-The amount can vary based on local real estate market conditions and customs, but it’s usually 1% to 3% of the purchase price of the home.
+The deposit amount can vary based on local real estate market conditions and customs.
+But it’s usually 1% to 3% of the purchase price of the home.
 If the deal goes through, this money gets applied to the purchase price.

-In some cases, the home buyer’s earnest money deposit is refundable — while in other cases it’s not.
+In some cases, the home buyer’s earnest money deposit is refundable if the buyer backs out.
+While in other cases it’s not.
 A lot depends on the wording of the purchase agreement and the inclusion of real estate contingencies.

-There are several reasons why California home buyers make earnest money deposits:
+California home buyers make earnest money deposits for several reasons:

 • First, it shows the seller that the buyer is serious about buying the home.
 This can help the buyer stand out from others who are making offers on the same home.